 Quite different from what a regular store has to offer.
 Marketplaces stand out because they implement ecosystem strategies.
 They provide an integrated digital space for managing multiple tasks at a cost of minimum effort.
 And as the statistics above shows, such convenience is a major competitive advantage.

 An ecosystem model means aggregating a wide range of sellers and services on one digital platform and uniting them through one user profile.
 Marketplaces successfully implement this approach to create more value for digital shoppers.
 As a result, they don’t experience customer churn, keep their status as market leaders, and effortlessly expand to new audiences.
 Other companies across industries can do the same.

 Digital ecosystems are taking over the global market.
 Back in 2001, it was dominated by multinational corporations like General Electric or ExxonMobil.
-In 2022, six out of the top ten companies in the world by market capitalization are digital ecosystems like Apple and Amazon.
+In 2022, five out of seven top companies in the world are digital ecosystems like Apple and Amazon.

 The reason for this is the value that comes with using the ecosystem model.
 Diversifying a core business with subsidiary services and uniting them through one user profile helps secure customers and expand further with new offerings and products.

 Apple has over 1 billion clients in its closed ecosystem of services and devices

 An example of one of the world’s biggest companies using the ecosystem model is Apple.
 It controls almost 28% of the mobile operating system market and has over 1 billion active device users.
 The company expands its massive business ecosystem using the “Walled garden” strategy.
 Having bought one Apple device, a user automatically enters its network of interconnected devices and services for storing media files, streaming music, sharing content, sending messages, and conducting digital payments.

 Users get trapped in an enclosed digital environment where Apple’s subsidiary services cover most of their needs.